Kymed/qstudy/readme.md

 QStudy is a web app for Kingston students (Queens intended) to host and join study groups.

-A **Full-Stack Software System** interfaced as a Single page web application built with **ES5/6/7+ Javascript and React.js**.
+A **Full-Stack Software System** consisting of a Single Page Web Application built with **ES5/6/7+ Javascript and React.js**.
 Which interfaces a **REST APi** built with **Node.js, Express, and MongoDB** (Mongoose).
 The user experience is interactive and dynamic, through appropriate advantage of SPA-logic to give a native-like experience.

 *Not enough time to read the pitch?*